 - title: Long file name or title. - desc: Description line.
+Optional.
 Use as many as desired.
-Description lines may be displayed by postprocessing programs, unlike comment lines which are ignored by all automated processing.

-- meshunit: Fundamental mesh spatial unit, treated as a label.
+Description lines may be displayed by postprocessing programs, unlike comment lines which are ignored by all automated processing. - meshunit: Fundamental mesh spatial unit, treated as a label.
 The comment marker '##' is not allowed in this label.
 Example value: "nm". - valueunit: Fundamental field value unit, treated as a label.
 The comment marker '##' is not allowed in this label.
+Example: "kA/m."

-Example: "kA/m." - valuemultiplier: File data values are multiplied by this to get true values in units of "valueunit."
+- valuemultiplier: File data values are multiplied by this to get true values in units of "valueunit."
 This simplifies the use of normalized values in the data block. - xmin, ymin, zmin, xmax, ymax, zmax: Six separate lines, specifying the bounding box for the mesh, in units of "meshunit."
-This may be used by display programs to limit the display area, and may be used for drawing a boundary frame if "boundary" is not specified. - boundary: List of (x,y,z) triples specifying the vertices of a boundary frame. - ValueRangeMaxMag, ValueRangeMinMag: The maximum and non-zero minimum field magnitudes in the data block, in the same units as used in the data block.
+This may be used by display programs to limit the display area, and may be used for drawing a boundary frame if "boundary" is not specified. - boundary: List of (x, y, z) triples specifying the vertices of a boundary frame.
+Optional. - ValueRangeMaxMag, ValueRangeMinMag: The maximum and non-zero minimum field magnitudes in the data block, in the same units as used in the data block.
 These are for optional use as hints by postprocessing programs; for example, mmDisp will not display any vector with magnitude smaller than ValueRangeMinMag. - meshtype: Grid structure; should be either "rectangular" or "irregular."
 Irregular grid files should specify "pointcount" in the header; rectangular grid files should specify instead "xbase, ybase, zbase," "xstepsize, ystepsize, zstepsize," and "xnodes, ynodes, znodes." - pointcount: Number of data sample points/locations, i.e., nodes (integer).
 For irregular grids only. - xbase, ybase, zbase: Three separate lines, denoting the position of the first point in the data section, in units of "meshunit."
 For rectangular grids only. - xstepsize, ystepsize, zstepsize: Three separate lines, specifying the distance between adjacent grid points, in units of "meshunit."
-For rectangular grids only. - xnodes, ynodes, znodes: Three separate lines, specifying the number of nodes along each axis (integers only).
+Required for rectangular grids, but may be specified as a display hint for irregular grids. - xnodes, ynodes, znodes: Three separate lines, specifying the number of nodes along each axis (integers).
 For rectangular grids only.

 Data block The data block start is marked by a line of the form where <representation> is one of "text", "binary 4", or "binary 8".
 Text mode uses the ASCII specification, with individual data items separated by an arbitrary amount of whitespace (spaces, tabs and newlines).
 Comments are not allowed inside binary mode data blocks, but are permitted inside text data blocks.
+The binary representations are IEEE floating point in network byte order (MSB).
+To insure that the byte order is correct, and to provide a partial check that the file hasn't been sent through a non 8-bit clean channel, the first datum is a predefined value: 1234567.0 (Hex: 49 96 B4 38) for 4-byte mode, and 123456789012345.0 (Hex: 42 DC 12 21 83 77 DE 40) for 8-byte mode.
+The data immediately follow the check value.

-Begin: data <representation>
+# Begin: data <representation>